 “After successfully fighting my cancer, I have been given new insight into the importance of living every day to the fullest.
 The quality of care and exceptional attention I received during my illness—from the skill of my surgeon to the compassionate care of my nurses and physiotherapists—is why I am here today healthy and able to tell you my story.”

-“VGH is only place in BC where this kind of complex surgery can happen so I was very fortunate to be able to receive care there.”
+“VGH is the only place in BC where this kind of complex surgery can happen so I was very fortunate to be able to receive care there.”